 PowerPC supports RISC architecture.
 It keeps the processor very busy every time.
 Floating-point registers have separate sets.

-Halfword has two consecutive bytes, the word is of four bytes, and doubleword is of eight bytes.
+Halfword has two consecutive bytes, the word is four bytes, and the double word is eight bytes.
 Virtual Address Space can be used to write PowerPC programs.

 Registers are present in the architecture.
-Data and addresses can be stored and manipulated using general registers.
+Data and addresses can be stored and manipulated using general logs.

 It has some instruction sets in which there are rules to follow.
-Decode the instructions by the first 6 bits, which are called primary opcode.
+Decode the instructions by the first 6 bits, called primary opcode.

-There are remaining contain fields that hold specifiers, immediate, and many more reserved bits.
+The remaining contain fields hold specifiers, immediate, and many more reserved bits.
 The structure is very complex in PowerPC.

 What is Intel?